Vertical Alignment = coursework that builds upon previous years to reach an ultimate goal.

 The goal is comfort with, and confidence in, future college coursework

-The primary focus of North Fork curriculum is academic writing, including formal literary analysis, which teaches students to use text references as support for critical reading of texts.
-In North Fork history classes, research papers, short essays, and longer research projects reinforce and enhance the writing skills that students develop in their English classes.
-During the core (Middle School) programs, both history and English classwork is essential in developing students' academic writing abilities.
+The primary focus of North Fork curriculum is academic writing, including formal literary analysis, using text references as support for critical reading of texts.
+History research papers, short essays, and longer research projects reinforce and enhance the writing skills that students develop in English class.
+During Middle School, both history and English classwork is essential in developing students' academic writing abilities.

-However, In our view, the CORE programs only lead to the beginning of college-level preparatory work in 10th-12th grades.
+However, our CORE (English + history) programs only introduce true college-level preparatory work, which begins in 10th grade.
 North Fork college-prep curricula develops exponentially after the 3rd Year until students graduate, usually with very high AP test scores, in 12th grade.
 Even North Fork math classes incorporate writing projects and analysis throughout the mathematics curriculum.

 The pages below link to student creative writing samples, as well as list types of academic writing students complete in each year of North Fork classes.